Daviddm03/Daviddm03/README.md

 ### Hi, I'm David.

-I'm a frontend developer based in Porto, currently finishing a Software Engineering program at ISTEC.
+I'm a frontend developer based in Porto, currently studying Software Engineering program at ISTEC.
 I didn't come from a CS degree — I learned to build software through 42 Porto's peer-to-peer program, which means most of what's below I learned by getting stuck, asking classmates, and rewriting things until they worked.

 I like the frontend side of things: turning a vague idea into an interface that actually feels good to use.
 Lately I've been working with React, Next.js and TypeScript, and getting more comfortable wiring that up to real backends — REST APIs, PostgreSQL, Supabase.